TheThingSystem/steward/nodewiki/Developer/00_Steward.md

     /console

-resource in order to receive logging entries from the _steward_.
+resource in order to receive logging entries from the _steward_ as well as state updates.
 When a client first connects to this resource, most actors in the system will present a brief synopsis.
 Thereafter log entries will be sent to the client, e.g.,